intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/docker_run_pytorch_inference_in_vscode.md

 #### Install WSL Extension for Windows

 For Windows, you will need to install wsl extension to to the WSL environment.
-Open the Extensions view in VSCode (you can use the shortcut `Ctrl+Shift+X`), then search for and install the "WSL" extension.
+Open the Extensions view in VSCode (you can use the shortcut `Ctrl+Shift+X`), then search for and install the `WSL` extension.

-Press F1 to bring up the Command Palette and type in "WSL: Connect to WSL Using Distro" and select it and then select a specific WSL distro `Ubuntu`
+Press F1 to bring up the Command Palette and type in `WSL: Connect to WSL Using Distro` and select it and then select a specific WSL distro `Ubuntu`

 ![installwslextention-ezgif com-video-to-gif-converter (1)](https://github.com/liu-shaojun/ipex-llm/assets/61072813/f53b9d17-1719-442c-b08f-d0c369476dc0)

 ## Launch Container

-Open the Terminal in VSCode (you can use the shortcut `Ctrl+Shift+&#96;`), then pull ipex-llm-xpu Docker Image:
+Open the Terminal in VSCode (you can use the shortcut `Ctrl+Shift+``), then pull ipex-llm-xpu Docker Image:

 ```bash
 docker pull intelanalytics/ipex-llm-xpu:latest